Lord Derby Apple Trees

 Lord Derby is a cooking apple tree that has withstood the test of time.
 Sometimes known as London Major, Lord Derby is still grown commercially today.
 The tree produces lavish crops of initially shiny green fruit that later bulge and become golden yellow, sometimes with russet patches.
 They are fine to use in October when still green, usually with plenty of brown sugar as the younger fruit are very acid.
 Taking some of the earlier fruit like this will keep your tree cropping well into December.
 The flesh of the mature yellow fruit is softer and slightly sweeter, with a delicate grain that holds its shape after baking.
 Lord Derby is exceptionally hardy and will succeed in Northern England and Scotland, as well as in troublesome frost pockets in the south.
 They are resistant to all the major apple tree diseases and will even tolerate damp, heavy clay soil so long as it is not too waterlogged.

 The credit for raising this tree goes to Mr. Witham of Cheshire, who managed a nursery there.
 He documented it in 1862, but it is questionable if he actually raised it as he could only confirm one of its parents, the russet-gold cooker Catseye.

 Flowers begin to come out in late May and we recommend selecting any of the Trees- listed as mid or late season pollinators in our Apple Tree Pollination guide as a blooming partner.
-Lord Derby's ability to pollinate itself is limited and in any case, better fruit generally result from cross-pollinating Trees.
-The long flowering periods of crab apple Trees- make them an excellent all round pollen supplier; the most prolific and attractive are the Red-berried and Golden Hornet varieties.
+Lord Derby's ability to pollinate itself is limited and in any case, better fruit generally results from cross-pollinating apples.
+The long flowering periods of crab apple Trees- make them an excellent all round pollen supplier; the most prolific and attractive are the Hupehensis and Golden Hornet.